datatrans/google-pay-web-sample/README.md

 Open http://localhost:8080/ in Google Chrome.

-### Making the app accessible for your phone
+### Testing the app

-Since currently Google Pay is not yet available for Chrome Desktop you need to make this web app available for your Android device.
-A tool to expose your local webserver through a public URL is for example [Ngrok](https://ngrok.com/).
+Google Pay can be tested using any supported web browser: Google Chrome, Mozilla Firefox, Apple Safari, Opera, or UCWeb UC Browser on a PC or mobile device.
+However if you need to make this web app available for your mobile device, a tool to expose your local webserver through a public URL is for example Ngrok.
+[Ngrok](https://ngrok.com/).

 ## Testing